 “They were not wildly helpful.
-I told them confidential things I thought I could discuss,” Gunn said, adding it felt more like the contracted professionals needed to "check a box" than help soldiers.
+I told them confidential things I thought I could discuss,” Gunn said, adding that it felt more like the contracted counselors needed to "check a box" than help soldiers.

 “The next thing I know, (they were) using those things to try to medically retire me, and I’m like, ‘Whoa, man, I thought I was coming here to get help and get back in the fight.
 And you’re using me getting help against me.'"